Jean28518/linux-guides/nextcloud-on-ubuntu-with-caddy/readme.md

 | Videoportal | Videos   |                                                            |                     |
 | IPA         | Passwort ändern | Only upload dark key icon, position: settings menu  |           X         |

+## Quality Check:
+- All Nextcloud sites should be loaded in 2 seconds.
+- Enter every nextcloud site at the top (sometimes the activities app makes trouble)
+- Open a document for online editing (if collabora or only office are included)

 **You are finished!**

 ## Move data directory to other partition